sadigaxund/pypelineer/README.md

 6. Please ensure your code adheres to the existing style and includes tests where applicable.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Apache 2.0.
+See the [LICENSE](https://github.com/sadigaxund/pypelineer/blob/main/LICENSE) file for more details.